loranger32/to_decimal/README.md

 # to_decimal

-A simple gem to convert an integer expressed in bases 2 up to 10 to a decimal integer.
+A simple gem to convert an integer expressed in bases ranging from 2 to 10 into a decimal integer to allow simple calculation.

-I've looked for a simple way to get a decimal integer from an integer expressed in another base lesser or equal to ten, but I didn't found one, so I decided to create my own little gem for that.
-If it already exists, just let me know.
+I've looked for gem/library to do this, but I didn't found one, so I decided to create my own little gem for that.
+If it already exists, let me know.

-For more comprehensive tools, see the [bases](https://github.com/whatyouhide/bases) or [radix](https://github.com/rubyworks/radix) gems.
+For more comprehensive tools about base converting, see the [bases](https://github.com/whatyouhide/bases) or [radix](https://github.com/rubyworks/radix) gems.

 # Installation

-`gem install to_decimal`
+`$ gem install to_decimal`

 # Test